sekgobela-kevin/broote/README.md

 ```

-> Responce of `None` wont be allowed and exception object will be taken as
+> Response of `None` wont be allowed and exception object will be taken as
 `client error`.